Brian Baker (actor)

-Biography

-Early career
+Early life and education

-Baker began his acting career at the age of 11 as a member of a now-defunct community film enthusiast club known as Cinekyd, based in Willow Grove, Pennsylvania, where youngsters acted in, directed, edited, and produced amateur movies under adult supervision.
-In Chicago, Illinois, following college, he studied at The Second City improvisational comedy troupe, while also working as a stand-up comedian and in the Seanachai Theatre Company.
-To make ends meet he waited tables at John's Place in Chicago's Lincoln Park neighborhood.
+Baker was born in Philadelphia, on July 16, 1967.
+He began his acting career at the age of 11 as a member of a now-defunct community film enthusiast club known as Cinekyd, based in Willow Grove, Pennsylvania, where youngsters acted in, directed, edited, and produced amateur movies under adult supervision.

-Sprint
+Baker attended William Tennent High School in Warminster, Pennsylvania, where he graduated in 1985.
+He attended Penn State University, where he became a member of Phi Beta Theta and earned a Bachelor of Arts in marketing in 1990.

+After graduating from Penn State, he studied at The Second City improvisational comedy troupe in Chicago, while also working as a stand-up comedian and in the Seanachai Theatre Company.
+To make ends meet, he waited tables at John's Place in Chicago's Lincoln Park neighborhood.

+Career

-Baker moved to Los Angeles, California in 1999, and within six weeks, had landed the role that would be his big break—The Sprint Guy.
-Although originally contracted to appear in only five ads, the overwhelming popularity of the commercials led to Baker's appearance in 155 spots over six years.
+In 1999, Baker moved to Los Angeles.
+Within six weeks, he had landed a role as The Sprint Guy.
+Although originally contracted to appear in only five advertisements, the overwhelming popularity of the commercials led to Baker's appearance in 155 spots over six years.
 In 2001, People named him in their "50 Most Beautiful People" list, dubbing him "Sexiest Pitchman".
-Soon Baker's image appeared all over Sprint's in-store signage, printed material, and even the company's website, providing a human face for an otherwise faceless telecommunications behemoth.
+Baker's image appeared all over Sprint's in-store signage, printed material, and the company's website, providing a human face for an otherwise faceless telecommunications behemoth.
 The 2005 merger of Sprint and rival Nextel spelled the end of the commercials when the company implemented a "new look" campaign, and marketing for the new company was handed over to Nextel's ad agency.